 Nina von Schwanenflug

-Nina studied Psychology and Neuroscience at the universities of Saarbrücken and Dresden.
-For her dissertation, she applies time-resolved functional connectivity analysis to explore the temporal variability of large-scale brain network activity in autoimmune encephalitis and multiple sclerosis.
+Nina studied Psychology and Neuroscience at the universities of Saarbrcken and Dresden.
+For her dissertation, she applied time-resolved functional connectivity analysis to explore the temporal variability of large-scale brain network activity in autoimmune encephalitis and multiple sclerosis.
 She completed her PhD in 2022.